Founder and Director

 Nikki is a writer, speaker, and social entrepreneur committed to transforming how Black professionals experience work and wellbeing.
 An alumna of the University of Manchester and the University of Law, she holds a Bachelor of Arts in Politics, Philosophy and Economics, and a Master of Arts in Law.

-She sits on several boards, including the Creative Mentor Network’s Youth Board, the NIHR MindTech Partner Board, and the Public Harms Advisory Board (Black Equity Organisation & Fawcett Society).
-Nikki is also a Founding Member of the Black Women for Liberated Workplaces Coalition and has previously served as an ambassador for the 70/30 Campaign and a Community Moderator for ForbesBLK.
+Nikki has sat on seveal boards, including the Creative Mentor Network’s Youth Board, the NIHR MindTech Partner Board, and the Public Harms Advisory Board (Black Equity Organisation & Fawcett Society).
+She is also a Founding Member of the Black Women for Liberated Workplaces Coalition and has previously served as an ambassador for the 70/30 Campaign and a Community Moderator and Influencer for ForbesBLK.

 Publications